bgopi23/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

+1. **When trying to scan the QR code of a client with a lot of information stored**, the QR code may become too dense and difficult to scan.
+The remedy is to reduce the amount of information stored in the client.

+> We have verified that the QR code can still be scanned for clients with no more than 100 characters in the following fields:
+>
+> * Name
+> * Phone Number
+> * Address
+> * Email
+> * Notes

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary